 Wrapping Up

 Mullein is among our favorite herbs.
-It can be found in the formulations of our Man Hands salve, our First Aid Stick, and our Lung Tonic.
-I hope this article has sparked your curiosity about this magestically fuzzy plant.
+It can be found in the formulations of our Man Hands salve, our Mountain Medicine salve, and our Lung Tonic.
+I hope this article has sparked your curiosity about this majestically fuzzy plant.
 Don’t forget, If Mullein is not native to where you live, and foraging is not an option for you, you can purchase sustainably foraged Mullein in our Apothecary at any time.

 If you already use Mullein, what is your favorite way to use it?
 Tell us all about it in the comments below, and we would love to see your recipes as well!
 Until Next time,